bencvt/LibShapeDraw/README-Trident.md

 Trident is pretty much the only mature open-source Java animation library out there that isn't part of a much larger framework.

-It's also inactive as of August 2010 (version 1.3), which actually isn't as bad as it sounds because the project was already fairly mature and robust.
+It's also inactive as of August 2010 (version 1.3).
+This isn't necessarily a bad
+thing: the project was already fairly mature and robust.
+Kirill Grouchnikov, Trident's author, did an excellent job.
 And hey, it's open-source; nothing's stopping anyone from running with a fork should the need arise.

 Documentation, full source code, and releases are available in several places: the [Trident author's blog](http://www.pushing-pixels.org/category/trident),